dlanza1/ExDeMon/doc/developers-guide.md

 Externally developed analysis results sinks must extend ch.cern.spark.metrics.results.sink.AnalysisResultsSink.

-### Notificator
+### Triggers

-This component determines when to raise a notifications based on analysis results.
+This component determines when to raise an action based on analysis results.

-Externally developed notificators must extend ch.cern.spark.metrics.notificator.Notificator.
+Externally developed triggers must extend ch.cern.spark.metrics.trigger.Trigger.

 If same data need to be kept, this component can have a [Status](#store-for-stateful-components).

-### Notifications sink
+### Actuators

-Notifications produced by notificators are sink using this component.
-Notifications can be sinked to an external storage, sent by email, used to trigger actions, etc.
+Actions produced by triggers are processed using this component.
+Actions can be sinked to an external storage, sent by email, used to run jobs, etc.

 Externally developed analysis results sinks must extend ch.cern.spark.metrics.results.sink.AnalysisResultsSink.